 Prerequisite: ENGL C070

+54 hours lecture.
 This course examines the history and trends in physical education, kinesiology, fitness, and sport.
 Areas covered include an orientation to major subfields such as exercise physiology, biomechanics, motor learning, sport sociology, and exercise psychology.
+In addition lifelong understanding and development of the Kinesiology professional as integrated physiological, social, and psychological will be discussed.
 The course also explores available career opportunities and pathways in the areas of allied health, sport, fitness, physical therapy, teaching, and coaching.
-54 hours lecture.
+Approved for Local GE Area 7.

 Choose a minimum of 12 units from below with at least 3 units from Area A: